Home | Simulations

 • Its adsorption power is not higher than the ion to be determined (Adsorbed after complete precipitation).

-• Suitable for ionization of indicators.
+• Suitable for the ionization of indicators.

 • Acid indicator acts in alkaline media.